webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Closing
   - Reports on the final closeout of all phases of the project.

+## Project Management Plan

+- **Planning: Project Management Plan**
+  - documents that describes what the team will deliver and how they will deliver them.
+  - Prepare for the work of the project.
+  - Objectives broken down into manageable units of work.
+Creation of plans or documents that are used throughout the project to ensure that goals of the project are being met.
+    - Scope Statement
+    - WBS or Backlog
+    - Resource Plan
+    - Project Schedule (Gantt chart, PERT chart)
+    - Quality Management Plan
+    - Risk Management Plan
+    - Communication Plan: how to communicate project to stakeholders.
+    - Stakeholder Management Plan
+    - Project Baseline
+    - Project Budget
+    - Project Plan Approval.
+    - Change management plan

 ## Project Schedule

 - **Creating Project Schedule**